system-transparency/stmgr/README.md

 ## Usage

-This tool requires to be invoked with a command and corresponding subcommand.
-That means an example invokation looks like this: `stmgr ospkg create`.
+stmgr is invoked with a command and a corresponding subcommand, for example `stmgr ospkg create`.
-In that example, `ospkg` is the command and `create` is the subcommand.
+In this example, `ospkg` is the command and `create` is the subcommand.
-The best way to find out about all the commands and their subcommands is to run `stmgr -help` and follow the printed out instructions for further info.
+The best way to find out about all the commands and their subcommands is to run `stmgr -help` and follow the instructions for further info.